flschweiger/SwipeStack/README.md

 ```

 ### Use it in your layout file ###
-1. Use the `link.fls.swipestack` view in your XML layout file
+1. Use the `link.fls.swipestack.SwipeStack` view in your XML layout file
 2. Set the parent view's `clipChildren` attribute to `false`

 *Example:*